daniellionel01/glaze/glaze_basecoat/README.md

 ## Tailwind CSS

 Basecoat UI is built on Tailwind CSS.
-You can use Basecoat via CDN (recommended for quick setup) or with your own Tailwind configuration.
+You can use Basecoat via CDN or with your own Tailwind configuration.

 ### CDN (Recommended)